-The provided link will prompt you to a new window where you will need to create a new password according to the guidelines above.
-If the password meet the requirement your password will reset.
+The provided link will prompt you to a new window where you will need to create a new password according to the guidelines.
+If the password meets the requirements, your password will reset.

 If you cannot remember an external email address, or if you are a staff or faculty in need of password assistance, come with your WatCard to the ACO help desk in PAS 1077 or the IST Service Desk in the Davis Centre Library.